 Tuck into tapas and sip some cava as you soak up the best of Catalonia on Barcelona city breaks.
-Located in Spain’s northern region, Barcelona is a fantastically diverse city; visit in the summer months for lazy beach days and late-night fiestas or take a winter break for easy access to some fantastic ski slopes in nearby Andorra.
+Located in Spain’s northern region, Barcelona is a fantastically diverse city; take a last minute break for lazy beach days and late-night fiestas or take a winter break for easy access to some fantastic ski slopes in nearby Andorra.
 With plenty of cultural hotspots and historical landmarks on hand, it’s a city break that’s brimming with things to see and do.

 Visit the beautiful Park Güell for stunning views of the city skyline that stretch out to the sea, take a wander through the fascinating Sagrada de Familia, or hideaway in one of the basement bars while enjoying a drink with the locals.
 Whether you’re looking for the chance to soak up some Spanish flair or want the perfect mix of city exploration and beach bliss, Barcelona city breaks will not disappoint.